Captain Jochems. This photo must have been taken quite late in his HAL career. (d)

 He then remained engaged on the passenger ships until he is promoted on 19 October 1905 to acting 2nd officer on board the ss Soestdijk (I).
 From then onwards the regular promotion system kicks in with gaining seniority in each rank through ship rotation; ending up on the largest passenger ship in the current rank and then starting out again in the next rank on the smallest / oldest cargo ship.

-The ss Andijk (I) the first ship Captain Jochems commanded. the ship is seen here entering a lock.
+The ss Andijk (I) the first ship Captain Jochems commanded.
+The ship is seen here entering a lock.
 We think this is Antwerp.

 On 29 October 1911 he is promoted to Captain of the ss Andijk (I).
 A cargo only ship engaged in the service between Rotterdam and the ports of the American East coast.